Hogan signs off on $577 million for Maryland’s historically Black colleges and universities

 Maryland leaders have over the years acknowledged the state’s troubled history of segregation in higher education but have argued that increased financial support to the four universities has largely remedied the problem.
 Advocates for the HBCUs say establishing parity within the public university system requires greater investment.

-“We’ve been battling for a long time,” said Joan Carter Conway, a former senator from Baltimore City, who pushed legislation after the MBA program at Morgan State was duplicated.
+“We’ve been battling for a long time,” said Joan Carter Conway, a former senator from Baltimore City who pushed legislation after the MBA program at Morgan State was duplicated.
 “I just want things to smooth out and that we get our adequate share and we get what’s due to us.”

 Maryland is one of several states that have been forced to atone for disparities in public higher education.
-Alabama in 2006 agreed to pay $600 million toward a 30-year campus renovation plan for its two historically black public institutions.
-Four years earlier, a U.S. District Court ordered Mississippi to spend more than $500 million on its three historically black colleges.
+Alabama in 2006 agreed to pay $600 million toward a 30-year campus renovation plan for its two historically Black public institutions.
+Four years earlier, a U.S. district court ordered Mississippi to spend more than $500 million on its three historically Black colleges.

 All of the schools have benefited from the groundswell of philanthropic giving after George Floyd’s death sparked national protests against police brutality and racial inequality.
 The outpouring of financial support has been a welcomed change for historically Black institutions that are routinely ignored by big donors.
-But advocates for the schools say disparities created by public policy requires public policy solutions.
+But advocates for the schools say disparities created by public policy require public policy solutions.

 A federal judge in 2017 ordered Maryland to end the disparity by establishing a set of unique programs at each school and providing additional funding for marketing and scholarships.
 The state appealed the decision and was ordered into mediation that ended without a resolution.